-Democrats push Republicans for funding for coronavirus testing
+U.S. Congress stalls over next move on coronavirus aid

 “It’s time for the Republicans to quit the political posturing by proposing bills they know will not pass either chamber and get serious and work with us towards a solution,” House of Representatives Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer said in a joint statement.

-A spokesman for Senate Majority Leader Mitch McConnell, the chamber’s top Republican, declined to comment.

-The disagreement began with a skirmish on the floor of the Senate last week, when Republicans failed to ram their narrow measure through Democratic opposition.
-Republicans then blocked a Democratic measure that would have set aside some of the lending for community banks to aid minority-owned and rural businesses, aided hospitals and expanded food support for the poor.
+The standoff began last week with a skirmish on the Senate floor, where Republicans failed to pass their narrower measure over Democratic opposition.
+Republicans then blocked a Democratic measure that included the same $250 billion but set aside some of the lending for community banks to aid minority-owned and rural businesses, and provided further aid to hospitals and a federal food program for the poor.

-Pelosi and Schumer issued their statement ahead of a brief Senate pro-forma session, set for 10 a.m.
-EDT (1400 GMT), where Republicans could try once more to move their measure.
+Aides to Senate Majority Leader Mitch McConnell and House Republican leader Kevin McCarthy declined to comment on the Democrats’ statement.

+But Republican Senator Dan Sullivan, who presided over a Monday proforma session lasting less than one minute, said the Republican bill is needed now because money for small business is beginning to run out.

+“Will there be an opportunity to talk about the other programs?
+Yes, but a lot of us haven’t even spent any of the money at all,” the Republican lawmaker told reporters.

-The Democrats’ latest effort for broader legislation cited Republican President Donald Trump’s hopes of starting to reopen the U.S. economy on May 1, by underscoring the need for additional national coronavirus testing.
+The Democrats’ latest push for broader legislation cited Republican President Donald Trump’s hopes of starting to reopen the U.S. economy on May 1, by underscoring the need for additional national coronavirus testing.

 “We all desire an end to the shutdown orders so we can get Americans back to work and back to normal.
 However, there is still not enough testing available to realistically allow that to happen,” Pelosi and Schumer said.
 “It cannot wait.”